-Gardens and Health Week 2018 (18th – 24th August) focuses on the positive impact garden visiting can have on your mental wellbeing and our campaign, Open the garden gate to wellbeing, encourages people to visit a private garden as an act of self-care.
+Gardens and Health Week in 2018 focused on the positive impact garden visiting can have on your mental wellbeing and our campaign, Open the garden gate to wellbeing, encouraged people to visit a private garden as an act of self-care.

 From wandering around a peaceful garden and catching up with a friend over a slice of cake, to reconnecting with nature and finding inspiration – garden visiting offers the perfect opportunity to escape busy life.

 85% say garden visiting is good for the soul